TeamPracticalProjects/Particle_App_Template/README.md

 persistent storage (tinyDB) as the future default when opening the app.

 The concept is for an app developer to make a copy of the source code file (.aia), name this file for their project, and open the project in AI2.
-The developer can then use add their project code (in AI2) to Screen1, using the global variables for user_token and device_ID to communicate with the selected Particle device.
+The developer can then add their project code (in AI2) to Screen1, using the global variables for user_token and device_ID to communicate with the selected Particle device.
 An example of how to communicate with a Particle device to read device variables from the Particle Cloud and call device functions via the Particle Cloud can be found in the project: